Earthworms as invasive species: Common uses

-United Kingdom

-For the 69-70 known species, a recent threat to earthworm populations in the UK is the New Zealand flatworm (Arthurdendyus triangulatus), which feeds upon earthworms but has no local natural predator itself.
-Sightings of the New Zealand flatworm have been mainly localised, but it has spread extensively since its introduction in 1960 through contaminated soil and plant pots.
-Any sightings of the flatworm should be reported to the Scottish Crop Research Institute, which is monitoring its spread.
+Invasions in Asia

+Origins

+Many earthworm species are known to have originated in Asia, and have spread to other continents.

 East Asia

 In Taiwan, Pontoscolex corethrurus is known invasive with evidence of it displacing native worms.
 Eudrilus eugeniae has potential to do the same.
 For vermicompost, the native or naturalized Perionyx excavatus is recommended.

+Effects on soil

+North America

+European native lumbricid earthworms have been found to be some of the most successful invasive species in North America.
+Since their appearance around 400 years ago, these earthworms have positively impacted plant growth by altering the soil therefore affecting the community of plants in said soil.

 Control

 There is no known way to remove the earthworms from the soil, so proposals have focused on ways to slow their spread.
 One simple measure is to reduce the number of worms released during fishing practices.
 The Minnesota Department of Natural Resources, in cooperation with local groups, has launched a public education campaign using posters in bait shops and other outreach efforts.

 The movement of dirt from one location to the other could also be regulated so that dirt from areas where earthworms are common is not moved into forests without the invasive species.
-To prevent the spread of invasive earthworms, it is recommended that people should only purchase compost or mulch that has been heated to appropriate temperatures and duration following protocols that reduce pathogens and kill the earthworm cocoons, or eggs.
+To prevent the spread of invasive earthworms, it is recommended that people should only purchase compost or mulch that has been heated to appropriate temperatures and duration to reduce pathogens and kill the earthworm cocoons, or eggs.

 In areas that have already been colonized, the number of worms can be reduced by removal of introduced shrubs such as common buckthorn (Rhamnus cathartica) and honeysuckle (e.g., Lonicera × bella), which produce leaf litter favored by worms.
-This may help mitigate negative impacts on the ecosystem.

-Mustard pours can be used to survey for invasive worms at a site.
-A mustard pour can be created by mixing a gallon of water with one third cup of ground yellow mustard seed.
-Pouring the solution slowly over the soil will drive worms to the soil's surface without harming the plants.
-People with invasive worms on their property are advised not to move plants or soil from their property.